-Safeguarding is taught in the following way:

-- Assemblies, PSHEE lessons, RSE content, Circle time
+Safeguarding is taught in the following way: Assemblies, PSHEE lessons, RSE content, circle time.

 Relationships education is compulsory in all primary schools.

-Our approach to this is: RSE is embedded in PSHEE planning and lessons.
+Our approach to this is RSE is embedded in PSHEE planning

 We actively promote the view that children should feel able to raise any concerns that they may have.
-This includes when they have a concern about a friend or peer.
-We take the following measures to ensure that children know how to raise a concern: Assemblies, Worry boxes, Drop-in clinics, embedded in PSHEE lessons.
+This includes when they have a concern about another child.
+We take the following measures to ensure that children know how to raise a concern: Assemblies, Worry boxes, Drop-in-clinics, embedded in PSHEE lessons.